Bahaa-Medhat/ElectronicAI.ca/README.md

 # ElectronicAI.ca

-A Flask-based web application that allows users to register, log in, and chat with an AI powered by the Google Gemini API.
+A Flask-based web application that allows users to register, log in, chat with an AI powered by the Google Gemini API, and search for electronic components using the Nexar API.
 All chat history is stored in a local SQLite database.

 ## Features